 Meaning and History

-The DKW logo is the epitome of mutual support and teamwork.
-The evolution of the emblem shows the different activities of the company.
+The DKW logo epitomizes mutual support and teamwork.
+The evolution of the emblem reflects the company’s different activities.
 Working alone and in partnership with other automakers.
 The history of DKW and the country is closely intertwined in the symbols.
-The sign is full of strength, life, and striving forward.
+The sign is full of strength, life, and a sense of striving forward.
 The elements read harmony and balance.

 What is DKW?

 German concern for producing cars and motorcycles existed from 1913 to 1966.
 The headquarters was in Chemnitz, and the production facilities were in Zschopau.
-The most famous models of motorcycles are E 206, Luxus 200, and RT 125, and machines under the brand F.
+The most famous motorcycle models are E 206, Luxus 200, and RT 125, and machines under the brand F.

 1913 – 1932

-In 2013, the founder of the brand broke up with partner Ernst.
+In 2013, the brand’s founder broke up with partner Ernst.
 As a result, the company’s name, work direction, and logo have changed.

-The emblem is made in the form of a yellow rectangular plate with rounded corners.
+The emblem is a yellow rectangular plate with rounded corners.
 A short distance from the edge is a black contour line.

-Inscriptions are placed inside the background—central – DKW in large blue letters with a black outline.
+Inscriptions are placed inside the background, the central DKW in large blue letters with a black outline.
 The abbreviation stands for Dampf Kraft Wagen.

-Initially, the brand was patented for a car with a steam engine, the development of which the founder was engaged before World War I by order of the German authorities.
+Initially, the brand was patented for a steam-powered car, the development of which the founder undertook before World War I at the order of the German authorities.
 After the war, interest in such a machine faded.
-However, three letters perfectly fit the new direction of work – the gasoline engine.
+However, three letters perfectly fit the new direction of the gasoline engine’s work.

-Below the name is a more detailed description: where is located and what does the company “L. Schopauer Motorwerke J. S. Rasmussen A-G. Z. Schopau S.A.”
-Jørgen Skafte Rasmussen bought the first factory in the German city of Chopau, where production has been carried out since 1906, together with partner Karl Ernst.
+Below the name is a more detailed description: where it is located and what the company “L. Schopauer Motorwerke J. S. Rasmussen A-G. Z. Schopau S.A.”
+Jørgen Skafte Rasmussen bought the first factory in the German city of Schopau, where production has been carried out since 1906, together with partner Karl Ernst.
 The abbreviation SA refers to Saxony.

 The letter S is unusual in words.
 Unlike other straight letters, the figure looks like a light wave inclined to the right.
 The element is reminiscent of the curves in the road that DKW bikes used to race.